General advice on health and safety in Asia

 - Hepatitis A and B

-Other vaccinations are usually optional and their necessity depends on the final destination, the length of the stay and other possible travel destinations.
+Other vaccinations are usually optional and their necessity depends on the final destination, the length of the stay and other destinations you may plan to visit.

 Vaccinations always depend on the individual, too, so remember to consult your physician.
 Inform your doctor if you are planning on spending longer periods of time in rural areas or are going to travel to very remote destinations.

-Some vaccinations can also be bought in Asia and they might be cheaper there than in your home country (e.g. Japanese encephalitis and Malaria) but keep in mind that it might take a while for the immunity to develop.
+Some vaccinations can also be bought in Asia and more affordably than in your home country (Japanese encephalitis and Malaria, for example).
+Keep in mind though that it might take a while for the immunity to develop.
 Ask your doctor for more information.

 Health Care Services in Asia